-The declaration that your installer signs on the Installation Document requires them to confirm that they've installed your generating unit in accordance with EREC G98.
+The declaration that your installer (or you) signs on the Installation Document requires them to confirm that they've installed your Power Generating Modules in accordance with EREC G99.
 It's important that you use an installer who is familiar with the requirements of these standards.
-If you appoint a competent installer (see Section C. An Overview of Getting Connected), they should know about these standards and make sure that your installation meets with all the relevant standards.
+If you appoint a competent installer (see Section C: An Overview of Getting Connected), they should know about these standards and make sure that your installation meets with all the relevant standards.